igniteflow/codebase-python-api-client/README.md

 Codebase API Python Client
 ==========================

-An Unofficial CodeBase Python API client.
+An unofficial CodeBase Python API client.
+Example usage:

+	codebase = CodeBaseAPI(username=CODEBASE_USERNAME, apikey=CODEBASE_APIKEY, project=project)
+	notes = codebase.notes(ticket_id=1)

+Data is provided and returned as a Python dictionaries.

+CLI
+---

 There a simple command-line interface to explore the API.
 For example, to view all catagories and see the response in the terminal just enter:

 	./cli.py [project] categories